holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             // keyed by the RoleName specified in the app bundle manifest.
             membrane_proofs: HashMap<RoleName, MembraneProof>,

             // Optional: overwrites all network seeds for all DNAs of Cells created by this app.
 This does not affect cells provisioned by the `UseExisting strategy`.
-[WP-TODO: what about provisioned by the `CreateIfNotExists` strategy; hard to know what that's going to do because it's unimplemented.]
             network_seed: Option<Vec<u8>>,

             // If app installation fails due to genesis failure, normally